United Artists TelevisionThis is a featured page

 (1975-1981)

-Logo: This one is similar to it's previous logo.
-The remodified name "United Artists Television" fades in, and the "Transamerica T" fades in along with the shortened phrase "A Transamerica Company".
+Logo: It is similar to the previous logo.
+The re-modified name "United Artists Television" fades in, and the "Transamerica T

 Music/Sounds: None.